Our chosen code of governance is the National Housing Federation Code of Governance.

 Modern Slavery Act 2015 - We are absolutely committed to preventing slavery and human trafficking in all our corporate activities, and to ensuring that our partners and supply chains are also free from slavery and human trafficking.

-The Customer Voice and Assurance Group provides a link between the governing body and customers.
+The Tenant Voice provides a link between the governing body and customers.
 Their role is to scrutinise customer services and ensure that customers are involved in strategic decision making and are able to influence service design and delivery.